June 2023 Mid Year Outlook

 [00:35:00] Mr. Luke explains that investing in high yield bonds within a fixed income portfolio will help to achieve goals and targets and should be viewed as a long-term investment.
 While he expects some near-term price headwinds due to an expected default rate of around 5%, he believes that this is offset by the income component of around 8.5%, making it a core holding in a fixed income portfolio.
 Mr. Luke emphasizes that opportunities to generate income in the fixed income market are abundant, with tremendous opportunities projected in the short term for investment grade corporate bonds, high yield bonds and structured credit.
 He also discusses the potential for high returns for fully taxable investors in municipals, representing a tax-efficient way to invest in the market, and he concludes by analyzing the losses suffered by bond portfolios in 2022 and showing how long it would take for bonds to recover.

-[00:41:00] In this section, Tom Galvin focuses on equities and states that they are modestly underweight due to negative EPS revision trends and overvaluation when compared to fixed income opportunities.
+[00:41:00] In this section, CNR's CIO focuses on equities and states that they are modestly underweight due to negative EPS revision trends and overvaluation when compared to fixed income opportunities.
 He also notes that while there has been a 20% advance in stocks, a sustainable rally is unlikely to occur in the near term due to continued reduction in earnings and the stronger performance of stocks when earnings revision trends are upward and positive.
-Additionally, Mr. Galvin reiterates CNR’s emphasis on holding high quality US stocks during uncertain times.
+Additionally, the CIO reiterates CNR’s emphasis on holding high quality US stocks during uncertain times.
 The disappointing performance of the Chinese economy recently is due to its export engine being unable to start, corporations and countries de-risking their exposures to China, less job creation and high unemployment rates for recent college graduates.
 European economies have seen modestly negative economic activity for two quarters in a row after the benefits from a mild winter and declines in energy prices have worn off, while the US economy has been very resilient.
-Mr. Galvin remains optimistic toward the US economy long term and recommends staying invested, and he sees opportunities for buying undervalued stocks in the Equity Income strategy after a difficult start to the year.
+CNR remains optimistic toward the US economy long term and recommends staying invested, and he sees opportunities for buying undervalued stocks in the Equity Income strategy after a difficult start to the year.
 The Equity Income strategy also offers counter-cyclical capabilities with a dividend yield of around 4.5%.

-[00:49:00] In this section, Mr. Galvin discusses the S&P 500’s strong rebound this year, noting the narrow market leadership.
+[00:49:00] In this section, the CIO discusses the S&P 500’s strong rebound this year, noting the narrow market leadership.
 The seven Tech Titans have driven the lion’s share of the index’s total 15% return YTD.
 The rest of the S&P 500 is up only 3%.
 Much of the strong performance in the tech stocks has been driven by enthusiasm over developments in artificial intelligence.
 Although there is a lot of excitement surrounding the breakthrough of generative AI, there is also a great deal of controversy and potential dangers to society.
 Microsoft’s recent investment in OpenAI and the creation of ChatGPT have sparked a surge in spending, which is likely to continue in the short term.
 However, there is skepticism about the long-term impact of AI on the economy, as some believe it could lead to worker layoffs and have negative effects on economic growth.
 Overall, CNR believes the outlook for generative AI is strong, but the cost of development is high and resources are limited.
 Valuation matters; CNR sees the best opportunities in large cap companies with established earnings, while advising to stay away from speculative tech stocks.

-[00:56:00] In this section, Mr. Galvin concludes by stating that CNR is maintaining its modestly defensive positioning given elevated recession risk and uncertainty.
+[00:56:00] In this section, the CIO concludes by stating that CNR is maintaining its modestly defensive positioning given elevated recession risk and uncertainty.
 As it relates to fixed income, it remains optimistic on returns going forward and sees numerous opportunities depending on an investors’ liquidity requirements, tax budgets, income needs and volatility thresholds.
 With ST treasuries yielding 5%, IG corporates and munis around 5% and HY corporate and munis over 8%, many opportunities exist.
 These higher rates are competitions for stocks, and the return premium you can get from stocks vs bonds is the lowest in many years.
 While the approaching end of the Fed’s rate hiking cycle is a clear positive development for risk assets, higher returns from bonds is a headwind for stocks as are the next stages of revision trends at a time of high valuations.

-Looking forward, Mr. Galvin notes that there are several critical variables on watch for potentially increasing equity exposure.
+Looking forward, the CIO notes that there are several critical variables on watch for potentially increasing equity exposure.
 On the fundamental side, this would include increased confidence in the outlook for sustainable economic and earnings growth, as well as a faster than expected decline in inflation that could lead to lower interest rates and set the stage for a durable expansion.
 While CNR is not forecasting, nor positioned for a secular decline in tech stocks, a removal in tensions around Taiwan would also be beneficial.
 Finally, if the markets fell to a level where the risk/reward was attractive enough a strong long term buying opportunity in stocks may present itself that could supersede these other factors.

 Important Information